kiramclean/notes/talks/software_for_the_internet.md

 ^ It's hard to keep track of all the places things are updated in your app, and the only thing keeping you safe is good habits.
 At some point you will be wondering, "why is this stock item marked as sold right now?"
 Oh yeeahhhhh.. that thing 3 classes away updates it when this complicated thing happens when this state machine event fires.

+[.footer: **○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○**]

 ---

 # _3._ Sharing Data

 - _Before:_ Manual Locking Around Un-Threadsafe Things

-^ There are other cases where you have actual issues with thread-safety, which is a problem if your app server is multi-threaded (not a problem if you're just using multiple processes).
-Basically any operation that changes the state of something in more than one step causes problems ("check-then-act", "read-modify-write" race conditions)
+^ - There are other cases where you have actual issues with thread-safety, which is a problem if your app server is multi-threaded (not a problem if you're just using multiple processes).
+Any operation that changes the state of something in more than one step causes problems ("check-then-act", "read-modify-write" race conditions)

+[.footer: **○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○ ○**]

 ---